-Set up the rabbitmq service
+Set up RabbitMQ service

-The Message Queue Framework (MQF) is a system within Magento Enterprise Edition that allows a module to publish messages to queues.
-It also defines the consumers that will receive the messages asynchronously.
 The MQF uses RabbitMQ as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 We support RabbitMQ version 3.5.

-Connect to RabbitMQ
+Connect to RabbitMQ for debugging

-- From your local development environment
+- Connect from your local development environment

 - Connect from the application